 Roger Hornback waits for a police officer he called to arrive to a Menards home improvement store after the center refused to accept bottles for beverage deposits.
 Hornback, a former maintenance and auto mechanic of 20 years, has trouble finding work after undergoing brain tumor surgery in 2000.
 Iowa Code 455C requires retailers to take back empty containers, though many impose lower returns or refuse cans.
 With only one redemption center in the city, Hornback said, "This is what I get by on other than food stamps."

-Myra S. turns the head of Annetta Miller, diagnosed with ALS in 2010 and quadriplegic since 2016.
-Miller, former head of drug treatment at the U.S. Penitentiary of Marion, did not receive assistance under Medicaid nor Medicare in Iowa until her death in March 2020.
+Myra S. helps adjust Annetta Miller, who was diagnosed with ALS in 2010 and quadriplegic since 2016.
+Miller, a former head of drug treatment at the U.S. Penitentiary of Marion, did not receive assistance under Medicaid nor Medicare in Iowa until her death in March 2020.

 President Joe Biden uncaps a pen to edit his speech before a rally in January 2020 in Indianola, one month before the Iowa caucuses.

 Ruth Carter sits in her home in April 2016.
 Carter was born and raised in rural Birmingham, Iowa — a town of 448 — where she farmed with her husband, Fred, until her death in November 2016 at age 88.
-Family-owned farms in Iowa have been rapidly diminishing in the 21st century due to increasing urbanization and technology.
+Family-owned farms in Iowa have been rapidly diminishing in recent years due to increasing urbanization and technology.

 Students exit Harbin No. 124 High School after finishing Gaokao exams in Harbin, China in June 2018.
 Known as the "most pressure-packed exam in the world", the 9-hour test directly determines which universities students can attend, along with career opportunities and earning potential.
 Gaokao is aimed to minimize the wealth gap between students, but frequently is surrounded by behaviors of intense cramming, academic cheating, and identity forgery.